smohammadi96/NLU_ATIS_dataset_RASA/README.md

 - Entity Recognition and Extraction

-## dataset
+## Dataset

-ATIS dataset has been used in the training and evaluation stage, which has 4978 sentences in the training dataset and 850 sentences for the evaluation stage.
+ATIS dataset has been used in the training and evaluation stage, which has 4978 sentences for the training dataset and 850 sentences for the evaluation stage.

-### sample
+### Sample

 ![alt text](https://github.com/smohammadi96/NLU_ATIS_dataset_RASA/blob/main/images/ATIS_sample.PNG)